tthorntone/AdNauseam-Wiki/Dynamic-filtering:-to-easily-reduce-privacy-exposure.md

 `block` rules to ubiquitous web sites will easily reduce _significantly_ your privacy exposure.

+Using the above example of blocking Facebook everywhere with the [benchmark result for _Easy mode_](https://github.com/gorhill/uBlock/wiki/Blocking-mode#easy-mode) (uBlock Origin's default mode), the count of 3rd parties would have been decreased from 512 to
+437, an easy way to significantly reduce your privacy exposure with just a few clicks.

 ***

 <sub>[1] At time of writing.
 Ubiquitous servers may eventually change their hostnames or add new ones.
 As a good habit, regularly investigate which 3rd parties are embedded in the web pages you visit.</sub>